Styri/Recipe-Manager/README.md

 ### Adding a Recipe

-1. Fill in the recipe name, description, and category.
+1. Fill in the recipe name, description, and select a category.
-2. Click "Add Recipe".
+2. Click the "+" icon.

 ### Updating a Recipe

-1. Click the "Edit Description" button next to the recipe you want to update.
+1. Click the button with the "edit" icon next to the recipe you want to update.
-2. Enter the new description and click "Update".
+2. Enter the new description on the modal that appears and click "Update".

 ### Deleting a Recipe

-1. Click the "Delete" button next to the recipe you want to delete.
+1. Click the button with the "delete" icon next to the recipe you want to delete.

 ### Marking a Recipe as Favorite

-1. Click the "Favorite" button next to the recipe you want to mark as favorite.
+1. Click the button with the "favorite" icon next to the recipe you want to mark as favorite.

 ### Searching for Recipes